avnerduc/datalake/README.md

     - Load all -> load only relevant partitions
     - Save all -> Save only changed partitions
     - Manual run -> Scheduled with logs and monitoring
+- Server is random
+    - Since the server returns unsorted, random responses, using a HWM is irrelevant
+    - Therefore we skip such implementation
 - Next steps:
+    - These steps are relevant only for a server that returns sorted data
     - Make bronze incremental using HWM+lookback
     - Silver incremental - accepted changed partitions from Bronze, change only those
     - Gold/Report incremental - Recompute only affected hours/VINs

 ### Tests
 - Run unittests with `pytest -q`

+### SQL Injection detection
+- An SQL injection detection module is included: `sql_injection.py`
+- You can test it by:
+    - Run the whole pipeline, or at least make sure you created the `messages_bronze` dir.
+    - Run `simulate_injection.py` (or run all tests `pytest -q`)
+    - Then run `python -c "from sql_injection import example_injection_detection; example_injection_detection()"`
+    - You can then view the report under `reports/`